wix-incubator/wix-code-docs/wix-email-marketing-v2/wix-email-marketing-v2/guides/intro.md

 ## Terminology
 - **Account Details:** Email marketing account information.
-- **Campaigns:** A way to email subscribers of a site in order to provide valuable content and relevant offers.
+- **Email Campaigns:** A way to email subscribers of a site in order to provide them with valuable content and relevant offers.
 - **Sender Details:** Information that is displayed as the sender’s name and email address when sending an email from your site.

 ## Permissions information